 We arrive at our accommodation around two-thirty at night, where we – not – go to sleep straight away, but, spurred on by the desire to travel, treat ourselves to an imported whiskey on the terrace of our accommodation.
 Since our first trip through Scotland together, we have always had the water of the Highlands with us.

 The first night is a challenge because it is incredibly warm.
 The next morning we find Uwe in a thin sheet on the balcony.

-Challenge, but the enthusiasm of the trip suppresses it.
+On the first day we go exploring the Albanian capital.
+The heat, approaching 40 degrees, is a challenge, but the enthusiasm of the trip suppresses that.
 The cityscape of Tirana offers a surprising mixture of decaying communism, Roman history and the time of Turkish occupation.
 Mosques and Orthodox churches nestle against each other, with huge concrete palaces and Italian villas jutting out between them.

 a concrete-and-glass pyramid-shaped mausoleum built for the dictator Hoxha.
 Today, however, the dictator is no longer very popular; the monument is falling apart and only pigeons and graffiti amateurs still pay tribute to it with their works.

 Eating and drinking are also mixed with influences from the Middle East and West.
 Turkish mocha or Italian espresso are standard every morning, while the Albanians never eat breakfast out.
 You do that at home.
 They look at us like aliens when we ask for solid food in a café early in the morning.

 However, the bars are always filled with people with espresso in front of them every morning.
 We are later told that there are apparently many people waiting for a job opportunity.